 - 1 tsp crushed oregano

-- Prepare your dough according to the Easy Homemade Dinner Rolls recipe.
+- Firstly, prepare your dough according to the Easy Homemade Dinner Rolls recipe.

-- Spray a silicone mat or baking sheet and your baking pans with non-stick cooking spray.
+- Then spray a silicone mat or baking sheet and your baking pans with non-stick cooking spray.
 Set the baking dishes aside for now.

 - Divide the dough into 24 equal balls.
 Some people measure them for complete accuracy.
-I don’t, I eyeball it.
+I, on the other hand, don’t, I eyeball it.

 - Take each ball one at a time and press it into a circle.
 Take care not to rip it!
 It will look like a tiny little pizza.
 Layer on your pepperoni and cheese in the center of the circle.

 - Fold two sides together, then fold the two ends together.
-Pinch them closed tightly and roll them into a round shape.
+Lastly, pinch them closed tightly and roll them into a round shape.

 - Place this little ball of love into the baking dish.
 I place the pinched side down in the pan.
 Continue this shaping until you have shaped all the pepperoni rolls.

-- Cover the pepperoni rolls with plastic wrap and let them rise for 20 minutes.
+- Cover the pepperoni rolls with plastic wrap.
+Then let them rise for 20 minutes.

 - Heat your oven to 350 degrees